Grace Gassette: Career

-Gassette lived with her stepmother and worked as a portrait painter in Paris before World War I. She was in charge of surgical supplies for the American Ambulance Hospital in Neuilly-sur-Seine when the war began.
+With the outbreak of World War I, Gassette’s life changed dramatically as she plunged her considerable energy into the war effort.
+She was in charge of surgical supplies for the American Ambulance Hospital in Neuilly-sur-Seine when the war began.
 In 1916 Gassette was made technical director of the Franco-American Corrective Surgical Appliance Committee, a committee working on traction systems and other orthopedic supports for war-injured soldiers.
 She used her fluent knowledge of French and of anatomy to work with surgeons and nurses, to design such devices as the Gassette Suspensory Hammock, a low-cost wooden device meant to preserve more comfort, symmetry and function for the healing body.
 She published about her work in medical journals.